While you may ignore economics, it won’t ignore you.

 To increase the effectiveness of the solution, every significant program has a host of new backlog features and capabilities, just waiting to be implemented.
 However, SAFe is a flow-based system, in which job-sequencing optimizes economics versus theoretical job return on investment (or worse, first-come, first-served, loudest voice, or other historical patterns).
 Program and Solution Train Kanban systems and the ART and Solution Train backlogs enable this.
 To minimize the cost of delay (COD), jobs are pulled into implementation based on Weighted Shortest Job First (WSJF).
 WSJF prioritizes the backlog to ensure the highest value is delivered in the shortest lead time.

 Practices Provide the Form.
 People Make the Decisions

 This article described some mechanisms for economic decision-making, the foundation for effective management based on economics.
 SAFe also defines the roles and responsibilities of people in the decision-making chain.
 However, those decisions don’t make themselves.
-Leaders with the relevant context, knowledge, and authority lead the process.
+Lean-Agile Leaders with the relevant context, knowledge, and authority lead the process.
 Of course, they don’t act alone.
 They empower practitioners and work with their larger stakeholder community to determine the best path.
 The concepts of the economic framework ensure that responsible decision-making happens throughout the development organization, bringing all the economic benefits of Lean-Agile development to the entire enterprise.